Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 While it's ideal with a classic Tozi pass to have your head smashing down in the center, as immovable as the Juggernaut from Marvel Comics and as heavy as a stone statue, realistically, my head gets moved all the time from center (as big as it might be).
 However, you can minimize the impact of your head being pushed away by instead going straight up with your head.
 In one sense, you are yielding to what your opponent wants by allowing your head to be moved, but in a very important sense, you aren't quite giving them what they want.
 It's much, much better to let your head go up than it is to let it go into the direction in which you're passing.
 This fundamental concept of guard passing applies across a wide variety of techniques, including the over/under pass.
 A second detail that helps prevent the omoplata: lift your right palm to the ceiling to reinforce the "elbow back" technique with the original Tozi pass motion.

-With a pass as intricate as this one, you're likely to run into other issues as your skill and corresponding boldness increases.
-As you try the pass on higher ranked partners at the gym, they'll no doubt present you with new challenges to overcome.
+With a pass as intricate as this one, you're likely to run into other issues as your skills and corresponding boldness increase.
+As you try the pass on higher-ranked partners at the gym, they'll no doubt present you with new challenges to overcome.
 The issues presented in this tutorial represent the most common ones, but there are new techniques being employed (and even invented!) every day.
 If you hit a stumbling block, go back to the first two Tozi pass tutorials and check to see if the details are addressed.
 If not, please let me know and I'll help if I can!
-I've used this pass successfully in black belt competition and consider it my go-to guard pass, but there are always new discoveries being made.
+I've used this pass successfully in black belt competitions and consider it my go-to guard pass, but there are always new discoveries being made.